hii-network-labs/hrc-contract-minter/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🐛 Bug Description

-Mô tả rõ ràng về bug.
+A clear description of the bug.

 ## 🔄 Steps to Reproduce